 They’ve also committed £25 million into Sky Ocean Ventures, an investment fund launched to tackle environmental issues.
 They have so far invested in biodegradable plastic bottles and edible condiment sachets.
 They’ve also teamed up with Imperial College London’s Grantham Institute to research solutions for the ocean plastics problem

 M&S launched their sustainability project, Plan A, in 2007.
-The company met many of their objectives by 2012 when they announced they were proud to be officially carbon neutral.
+The company met many of their objectives by 2012 when it announced they were officially carbon neutral.

 They did this in many ways.
 Firstly, reducing greenhouse gas emissions by improving fuel efficiency.
 They also reduced electrical consumption and invested in carbon offsetting amongst many other commitments.